-There are specific sections of SB 273 that directly affect hospitals and healthcare practitioners that practice in hospitals.
-For purposes of this Implementation Guide, the WVHA Legislative Team is focusing on Part 2 of the changes in law since they are the most significant.
-This is the "heart" of the new law which applies to all physicians regardless of specialty.
+There are specific sections of the Act that directly affect hospitals and healthcare practitioners that practice in hospitals.
+For purposes of this Implementation Guide, the WVHA Legislative Team is focusing on Part 2 of the Act since they are the most significant.
+This is the "heart" of the Act which applies to all physicians regardless of specialty.